Thexder 95

-Thexder 95 (also called Thexder for Windows 95) is a Windows 95 remake of the first game in the Thexder series, which was originally released for the NEC PC-8801.
+Thexder 95, also called Thexder for Windows 95, is a remake of the first game in the Thexder series, which was originally released for the NEC PC-8801.

 It was built with Microsoft's Game SDK (precursor of DirectX).

 Gameplay

-Thexder can become a tank and jet in this game, and has an enormous number of new weapons, from grenades to thermal bombs.
+Thexder can become a tank and jet, and has a large number of new weapons, from grenades to thermal bombs.

-The game runs in multiple windows: the main view, and several smaller windows each having a different function, e.g., ammo count, map, and actual game, that the gamer could open and close at will during play.
+The game runs in multiple windows: the main view, and several smaller windows each having a different function, e.g., ammo count, map, and actual game, that the gamer can open and close at will during play.